 As a complete enterprise network fabric, the SASE platform provides consistent uptime and performance for all applications and use cases, from non-critical (such as web browsing) to mission-critical use cases (such as finance transactions).
 Ideally, SASE products can evaluate costs and choose the lowest path for any application.

 To support this wide range of use cases, its architecture is resilient and elastic – making it able to adapt to specific applications and environments.
-Specifically, SASE provides hardware redundancy and failover for network equipment, as well as path resiliency, which means it can provide multiple routes to the destination and select the best route depending on line conditions.
+Specifically, SASE provides hardware redundancy, failover for network equipment, and path resiliency.
+Depending on online conditions, it can provide multiple routes to the destination and select the best route.

 Another aspect of SASE is the ability to provide optimal performance for each session, meeting the requirements of every application, regardless of location.
 This is achieved by: